industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 ![Overview](/docs/graphics/Overview.png)

 The OEE value and it's dedicated KPIs represents the productivity of a plant.

 Using the out-of-the-box OEE dashboard within Performance Insight, these values are displayed transparently.
 The dashboard can easily be configured with only a view parameter settings.
 You can create one OEE dashboard per asset.

 ![OEEDashboard](/docs/graphics/OEEDashboard.png)

 ### General task

-This repository describes how to create an OEE analysis dashboard within Performance Insight.
+This repository describes how to create an OEE dashboard within Performance Insight.
 It also gives insights into the embedded error analysis, analysis of sub assets and the reason tree functionality.

 Please visit [Performance Insight getting started](https://github.com/industrial-edge/performance-insight-getting-started) to discover the basics of the app.